IPv6 Neighbor Discovery

 Address Resolution

-For IPv6, ICMPv6 neighbor discovery replaces Address Resolution Protocol (ARP) for resolving network addresses to link-level addresses.
+ICMPv6 neighbor discovery replaces ARP in IPv6 for mapping network addresses to link-layer addresses.
 Neighbor discovery also handles changes in link-layer addresses, inbound load balancing, anycast addresses, and proxy advertisements.

-Neighbor solicitation and advertisement messages are also used for neighbor unreachability detection.
-Neighbor unreachability detection involves detecting the presence of a target node on a given link.
+Nodes also employ neighbor solicitation and advertisement messages to perform neighbor unreachability detection.
+Neighbor unreachability detection checks a target node’s presence on a link.

 Redirect